fjemi/yaml-testing-framework/README.md

 <h4>Configuration Fields</h4>

 - `resources_folder_name` - The name of folders containing resources to use during tests.
 Folders placed in the same directory as the module being tested are picked up automatically by the plugin.
-The modules in theses folders are imported into the module to test, and the objects with resource modules can be accessed in the YAML test file through the dot delimited  route to the object: `[resources_folder_name].[module_name].[object_name]`.
+The modules in these folders are imported into the module to test, and the objects with resource modules can be accessed in the YAML test file through the dot delimited  route to the object:
+`[resources_folder_name].[module_name].[object_name]`.
 - `resources` - The location of a module or a list of module locations to use as resources.
 These resources are defined globally and can be used within any YAML test file.

 **Note**: Since resource modules are imported into the module to test, there is a risk that attributes of the modules to test can be overwritten.
 To avoid this it is important to pick unique names for resource folders or structure your project in a way to avoid naming conflicts.

 <h3>Example</h3>

 For this example we create the following files:
 - `/examples/resources_example/app.py` - The module to test
 - `/examples/resources_example/test_resources/app.py` - A source module in the resource folder associated with the module to test
-- `/examples/resources_example/app_test.yml` - The YAML test file associated with the module to test
+- `/examples/resources_example/app_test.yml` - The YAML test file associated
+with the module to test
 - `/examples/test_entrypoint.py`